manuuconrad/elsi-depression-predictor/README.md

 ## 📊 Data Source:
 This study uses data from the ELSI-Brazil, which is supported by the Brazilian Ministry of Health and the Ministry of Science, Technology, and Innovation.
 Citation: Lima-Costa MF, et al. The Brazilian Longitudinal Study of Aging (ELSI-Brazil): Objectives and Design.
 Am J Epidemiol.
 2018.
----

-## 🇮🇹 About the Author
-**Medical Student** (Brazil) transitioning into **Digital Science**.
-My goal is to bridge the gap between clinical practice and predictive analytics to improve geriatric care and public health policies.